willasm/project-notes/README.md

 ## Requirements
 To enable syntax highlighting you will need to add to your `settings.json` file the settings found in [addtosettings.txt](./resources/addtosettings.txt).
 Just copy and paste them into your settings.json file.

-## Extension Settings
+## Extension Commands
-There is only one command availiable from the command pallette `Project Notes: Open or Create Note`
+There is three commands availiable from the command pallette.
+- `Project Notes: Open or Create Note`

+    Opens or Creates a Project Note File from a Comment File Link.
+[See Using File Links](#using-file-links)
+- `Project Notes: Open Existing Note (Edit Mode)`

+    Opens an Existing Project Note File in Edit Mode.
+- `Project Notes: Open Existing Note (Preview Mode)`

+    Opens an Existing Project Note File in Preview Mode.

 If you plan to use the File Link feature quite often it is recommended that you set a default key binding for the command.